llefaucheur/GRAPH_INTERPRETER/stream_doc/Interpreter.md

 ```
 script 1  			      ; script (instance) index
+    script_name    TEST1  ; for reference in the GUI
     script_stack      12  ; size of the stack in word64
     script_registers   4  ; only r0..r3 will be used to save memory
     script_mem_shared  1  ; default is private memory (0) or shared (1)